anirudhaptiwari/Document-Integrity-Checker/README.md

 # Document Integrity Checker

 ## Description
-This Flask-based web application allows users to check the integrity of any PDF document.
+This Flask-based web application allows users to check the integrity of any document.
 It uses the SHA-256 hashing algorithm to calculate a unique hash for each uploaded document.
 Later, it can compare the calculated hash of the document with the stored hash to check if the document has been modified.

 ## Features
 - User Authentication